|

 not connect additional MIDI cables at this time.
 Be sure you

-have installed the proper drivers for your MIDI interface (these
+have installed the latest version of the proper drivers for your

-are available from the maker of the interface).
-You may need
+MIDI interface (these are available from the maker of the interface).

 Turn on the receiving synth and proceed to prepare the synth